croyleje/lsp-default.nvim/README.md

 ## Autocomplete

 The plugin responsible for autocompletion is [nvim-cmp](https://github.com/hrsh7th/nvim-cmp).
-The default preset (which is called [minimal](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#minimal)) will only add the minimum required to integrate lspconfig, nvim-cmp and [luasnip](https://github.com/L3MON4D3/LuaSnip).
+The default preset (which is called [minimal](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#minimal)) will only add the minimum required to integrate lspconfig, nvim-cmp and [luasnip](https://github.com/L3MON4D3/LuaSnip).

 ### Keybindings

-The default keybindings in lsp-zero are meant to emulate Neovim's default whenever possible.
+The default keybindings in lsp-default are meant to emulate Neovim's default whenever possible.

 * `<Ctrl-y>`: Confirms selection.